tomordonez/learning/README.md

 So far courses aren't in TDD or don't use testing.

+**Java**

+Using JUnit.
+In IntelliJ.

+* Use Maven
-* For Java, I am using JUnit.
-In IntelliJ, use Maven, go to `pom.xml`, type `Alt+Insert` to add a dependency and add `org.junit.jupiter:junit-jupiter`, then reload the maven icon.
+* Go to `pom.xml`, type `Alt+Insert` to add a dependency.
+* Add `org.junit.jupiter:junit-jupiter`.
+* Then reload the maven icon.

+**Test methods naming convention**

+Use this format `methodName_StateUnderTest_ExpectedBehavior` with the exact letter casing and underscore.
+Such as:

+    void getUsingMod_PositiveIndexInRange_IndexedItem()
+    void getUsingMod_PositiveIndexOutOfRange_ModIndexedItem()
+    void getUsingMod_NegativeIndex_ModIndexedItem()
+    void getUsingMod_IndexIsAString_ExceptionThrown()

+It follows the guideline from [this](https://osherove.com/blog/2005/4/3/naming-standards-for-unit-tests.html) blog post by Roy Osherove.
+In the past I named tests just using the method name, or methodName_Test1, which found it confusing after running many tests, also for a while I thought that having long names was a bad practice, but having a descriptive name with input and expected output improved readability while looking at code I wrote in the past.
+It was easier to decipher the program's features by reading the test names.

 ### Branches